-The Material Physics Laboratory, located in Savonlinna, specializes in the study of the magnetic shape memory (MSM) material Ni-Mn-Ga.
-The laboratory is under the supervision of Dr. Kari Ullakko who demonstrated the MSM effect at Massachusetts Institute of Technology in 1996 and continued to pioneer the field of MSM research.
+The Material Physics Laboratory specializes in the study of the magnetic shape memory (MSM) material Ni-Mn-Ga.
+The laboratory is under the supervision of Professor Kari Ullakko who demonstrated the MSM effect at Massachusetts Institute of Technology in 1996 and continued to pioneer the field of MSM research.

 The development of MSM applications and research that enables this development is the primary focus of the Material Physics Laboratory.
 The following is a list of current areas of research within the laboratory: